drivendataorg/zamba/docs/docs/yaml-config.md

 ## Default configurations

-In the command line, the default configuration for each model is passed in using a specified YAML file that ships with `zamba`<!-- TODO: add link to github><!-->.
+In the command line, the default configuration for each model is passed in using a specified YAML file that ships with `zamba`.
+You can see the default configuration YAML files on [Github](https://github.com/drivendataorg/zamba/tree/v2/zamba/models/official_models) in the `config.yaml` file within each model's folder.

 For example, the default configuration for the [`time_distributed` model](models/index.md#time-distributed) is: